Losang Thonden: Early life and education

 Losang Thonden was born on 23 May 1942, in Lhasa, Tibet, the son of Pasang Tsering Khangsar and Kungchok Dolma.
 From 1946 to 1957, Thonden attended Jarpakhang High School in Lhasa.
 His family hired an officer named Darma Bhabu from the Nepalese embassy in Lhasa to teach Thonden English and Nepali, as well as mathematics.
 He graduated high school at the age of 15.
 He was then selected among few other students in all of Lhasa by the Tibetan Central Government in conjunction with Beijing government as an elite student ambassador to study at the Beijing University to promote bilateral cultural brotherhood.
 However, his family, particularly his mother who was a strong Tibetan nationalist, refused that her son to be sent to Communist China.
 Thonden was disappointed by the objections of his mother and decided that he would go on his own.

 Soon after, Thonden's uncle Lobsang Tenzin, the executor of the Ladang Estate, requested that his sister send Thonden to Dakyap JangshupLing Ladang (pronounced Laprang), part of Sera Mey Monastery.
 Wangdue Khangsar family had been the patron of Sera Mey Monastery for many generations, so Thonden was accepted right away.
 Dakyap Ladang was north of Lhasa in Penpo region of Tibet.
 There, he studied under the tutelage of his uncle Dakyap Nawang Losang Yeshi Rinpoche (Dakyap Rinpoche), who was the direct lineage of Ka-dam Geshe Potowa Rinchen Sal.

 Later, Thonden attended the non-monastic Sera University to study Tibetan Buddhism, language, and calligraphy under Geshe Lama Tenzin Gyaltsen.
 In 1959, he escaped from Tibet, after the invasion along with the 14th Dalai Lama.
 He was separated from his parents and other siblings until they reunited back in India in 1962.

+Losang Thonden and his cousin Phunrab Lobsang Dhargyal Drache, both relatives of Dakyap Rinpoche, helped him and his steward Lobsang Khyenrab after they escaped in India in 1959.